Grouping participants¶

 Accessing group members¶

-Get all players in a group as a StorageBunch:
+Get all players in a group as a StorageBunch using the virtual field:

 # Sum contributions from all group members